-Total Qualification Time (TQT) is defined by Ofqual as the number of notional hours which represents an estimate of the total amount of time that could reasonably be expected to be required in order for a Learner to achieve and demonstrate the achievement of the level of attainment necessary for the award of the qualification.
-TQT comprises the following two elements:
+Total Qualification Time (TQT) is defined by Ofqual as the number of notional hours which represents an estimate of the total amount of time that could reasonably be expected to be required in order for a Learner to achieve and demonstrate the achievement of the level of attainment necessary for the award of a qualification.
+TQT is comprised of the following two elements:

-- The number of hours which an awarding organisation has assigned to a qualification for Guided Learning, and - An estimate of the number of hours an average Learner is likely to spend in preparation, study or any other form of participation in education or training, including assessment, which takes place as directed by - but, unlike Guided Learning, not under the immediate guidance or supervision of - a lecturer, supervisor, tutor or other appropriate provider of education or training.
+• The number of hours which an awarding organisation has assigned to a qualification for Guided Learning, and

+An estimate of the number of hours a Learner will reasonably be likely to spend in preparation, study or any other form of participation in education or training, including assessment, which takes place as directed by - but, unlike Guided Learning, not under the Immediate Guidance or Supervision of - a lecturer, supervisor, tutor or other appropriate provider of education or training.

-TQT is always assigned to a qualification, however a similar calculation may on occasions also be assigned to a unit.
+TQT is always assigned to the qualification however a similar calculation may on occasions also be assigned to a unit.